Step 1 : Visa

 Accommodation Certificate

-Comprehensive Accommodation Insurance (“Assurance habitation”) covers expenses from fire, theft, water, etc., as well as damage you might cause at your neighbors’ place.
+Comprehensive home insurance ("Assurance habitation") covers expenses for fire, theft, water, etc., as well as damage you may cause to your neighbors’.

 After completing the immigration procedure and before arriving in France, you will need to take of some important steps to register.